Table of Contents

 The Corporation is managed by its Board of Directors which through its parent company, CDEV, reports to Parliament through the Minister of Finance

-Located in Calgary, CHHC plays an active role as a partner in the Hibernia Development Project.
+Located in Calgary, CHHC plays an active role as a participant in the Hibernia Development Project including the Hibernia Southern Extension Unit (HSE Unit).
 CHHC’s responsibilities are to maximize shareholder value through the exploration, development, production and marketing of crude oil from the Hibernia Development Project.

 CHHC’s long term goals are as follows:

-To manage CDEV’s investment of CHHC’s 8.5% interest in the Hibernia offshore oil development project to achieve optimum return, while ensuring that the financial and other obligations associated with the 8.5% ownership are satisfied.
+To manage CDEV’s investment of CHHC’s working interests (8.5% in the Hibernia Main Field and 5.63% in the HSE Unit) in the Hibernia offshore oil development project to achieve optimum return, while ensuring that the financial and other obligations associated with the working interest ownership are satisfied.
+As of December 31, 2018, the HSE Unit ownership was 5.63% but is subject to adjustment according the HSE Unit Agreement.

-To have the 8.5% interest in the Hibernia project ready for divestiture when so instructed by the shareholder.
+To have the above working interests in the Hibernia project ready for divestiture when so instructed by the shareholder.

-CHHC achieves these goals through fulfilling its role as a non-operating interest owner of the Hibernia project and its role in managing the marketing and transportation of its share of Hibernia crude oil.
-CHHC participates regularly in the Hibernia Executive Committee which is responsible for the management of the project, and technical, legal and financial committees that collectively oversee the ongoing business planning and operations of the Hibernia project.
-CHHC manages its 25% leasehold interest in the MT Mattea time charter (tanker size 845,000 barrels), its contractual berthing and storage capacity interest at the Newfoundland Transshipment Limited (NTL) terminal, and the marketing of CHHC cargoes of Hibernia crude, as well as managing the associated transportation logistics.
+CHHC achieves these goals through fulfilling its role as a non-operating interest owner of Hibernia and its role in managing the marketing and transportation of its share of Hibernia crude oil.
+CHHC participates regularly in the management committees which are responsible for the management of the project, and in the technical, security, safety, health, environmental, legal and financial committees that collectively oversee the ongoing business planning and operations of the Hibernia project.
+CHHC manages its contractual commitments to crude oil tanker transportation, its contractual berthing and storage capacity at the Newfoundland Transshipment Limited (NTL) terminal, and the marketing of CHHC cargoes of Hibernia crude by its crude oil marketing agent.

-CHHC derives its cash flow solely from its Hibernia production operating activities and assets which include its share of Hibernia field production, its tanker asset and, in the future, a small portion from third party use of the Hibernia drilling and production facilities.
+CHHC derives its cash flow solely from its Hibernia production operating activities and assets which include its share of Hibernia field production and a small portion from third party use of the Hibernia drilling and production facilities.
 Cash flow fluctuates depending on Hibernia production volumes, on the price of crude oil, operating costs, royalties, taxes, major capital expenditures and third party revenues.

 Institutional Functions, Programs and Activities